osmandapp/web/main/docs/user/plugins/audio-video-notes.md

 import Translate from '@site/src/components/Translate.js';
 import InfoIncompleteArticle from '@site/src/components/_infoIncompleteArticle.mdx';

+>  ```For Android version only```

-Audio/video notes for future reference in case of need, or just to remember the moment, scene, or interaction, once made, are available from the central storage as well as on the map as an individual layer of user-made stories and thoughts tied to a geolocation.  **For Android only**.
+Audio/video notes for future reference in case of need, or just to remember the moment, scene, or interaction, once made, are available from the central storage as well as on the map as an individual layer of user-made stories and thoughts tied to a geolocation.

 ## Overview

+>**NOTE**: As of March, 2022, the audio/video notes functionality is available for **Android only**.

 The Audio/video notes plugin extends the functional capabilities of storing the information about a geolocation by giving the user options to create their own representations in different formats, such as: a photo note, a video note, or an audio file, and tie them to a geographical place, or the current position.
 The recording options are provided with the Audio/video notes widget, and/or the context menu of a POI.
 The resulted data is automatically saved to the central storage from where it is convenient to manage and share anything needed.